CandyDong/15-466-f20-base3/README.md

-# (TODO: your game's title)
+# Zombie Needs Friends

 Author: Qingyi Dong, Michelle Chang

 Design: A whack-a-zombie game where the player can determine the position of your zombie friends by listening to the location of the banging noise.
-Beware of humans- they make a different noise.
+Beware of humans- they make a different noise!

 Screen Shot: